Nevada Wolf Pack football: San Jose State

 The Sagebrushers/Wolf Pack and Spartans have met up over 35 times on the gridiron and Nevada leads the rivalry series 23-11-2 as of 2022.
 The Wolf Pack won the rivalry's first game, 6–0 in Reno, Nevada on Thanksgiving Day 1899.
 Bob Brule scored the game's only touchdown and fell into the water of an irrigation ditch behind the end zone, followed by three Cal State Normal School (San Jose State) Spartan players.
 The two schools did not play from 1901 to 1930 and again from 1949 to 1991.
 The Wolf Pack was 2-4-2 against San Jose State after the first eight games in the rivalry but has gone 21-6-0 since 1941.

-The 2 schools main campuses are approximately 250 miles apart, and have played in the same conferences since 1992, 1st in the Big West Conference, in the 1990s, then in the 2000s the Spartans and Wolf Pack were both apart of WAC, Western Athletic Conference, and are division rivals in the Mountain West today.
+The 2 schools main campuses are approximately 250 miles apart, and have played in the same conferences since 1992, 1st in the Big West Conference, in the 1990s, then in the 2000s the Spartans and Wolf Pack were both a part of WAC, Western Athletic Conference, and are division rivals in the Mountain West today.

 Both schools are also the oldest public higher education institutions in their respective states of California and Nevada.
 San Jose State University was founded in 1857 while the University of Nevada, Reno was founded in 1874.